westmarktalentgroup/westmark-website/docs/COMPONENT_LIBRARY.md

 - **`.hamburger span`**: Individual hamburger menu lines
 - **`.hamburger span:last-child`**: Last hamburger line (no bottom margin)

+**Important**: The mobile menu uses custom JavaScript, not Bootstrap.
+The HTML should use `class="navbar-collapse"` (not `class="collapse navbar-collapse"`) to avoid conflicts with Bootstrap CSS that would prevent the menu from working.

 ### Touch ID Authentication Classes
 - **`.simple-touchid-auth.sh`**: Touch ID authentication script with quiet mode support
 - **`.cursor-touchid-auth.sh`**: Original Touch ID authentication script (legacy)